 Pedestrian accidents can leave lasting physical, emotional, and financial consequences.
-Unlike passengers, pedestrians have no protection from impact, which makes their injuries far more severe.
-Victims frequently face extensive medical care, long rehabilitation periods, and time away from work.
+Unlike motor vehicle occupants, pedestrians have no physical protection from an impact, which makes their injuries potentially far more severe.
+Pedestrian victims frequently face extensive medical care, long rehabilitation periods, and time away from work.
 After such an event, one of the most pressing questions is: How much compensation can I recover for a pedestrian accident?

 The answer depends on multiple factors surrounding the case and the accident’s impact on your life.
 Your pedestrian accident lawyer in Coral Springs will work to pursue compensation that may help address your financial and personal losses.
-At Cindy Goldstein Law, you can obtain legal support in your journey to pursue fair compensation for every consequence of a negligent driver’s actions.
+At Cindy Goldstein Law, you can obtain legal support in your pursuit for fair compensation resulting from a negligent driver’s actions.
 Call (954)346-5420 today to discuss your case and learn about the potential value of your claim.

 Key Takeaways Involving Compensation in a Pedestrian Accident

-• Every pedestrian accident claim is valued based on several factors, such as the severity of the injury, liability, and available insurance coverage.
+- Every pedestrian accident claim is valued based on several factors, including but not limited to the severity of the injury, liability, causation, and available insurance coverage.

-• Medical expenses, lost income, and long-term care costs make up the largest portion of most pedestrian accident claims.
+- Medical expenses, lost income, and long-term care costs are a large portion of most pedestrian accident claims.

-• Due to lifelong financial and personal impact, permanent or disabling injuries often lead to higher settlements.
+- Due to lifelong financial and physical impacts, permanent or disabling injuries often lead to higher settlements.

-• A pedestrian accident lawyer helps ensure that every claimed loss is accurately calculated and that insurers do not undervalue your claim.
+- A pedestrian accident lawyer strives to ensure that every claimed loss is accurately calculated and that insurers do not undervalue your claim.

 What Determines the Value of a Pedestrian Accident Claim